Amid housing crises vacation towns limit short-term rentals | Federal News Network

 “The short-term rental industry brings people to town, funds the city, and you want to tax it out of existence?”
 Craigen said.
 “It doesn’t make sense.”

-Visitors booking on platforms like Airbnb spent an estimated $250 million in Steamboat Springs in 2021, according to a coalition analysis of local data.
-If tourism dropped just 10%, local business in the town of some 13,390 residents would lose out on $25 million.

-While larger cities, including Denver and Boston, have stricter regulations, like banning vacation rentals in homes that aren’t also the owners’ primary residences, smaller tourist destinations must strike a delicate balance.
+While larger cities, including Denver and Boston, have stricter short-term rental regulations, smaller tourist destinations must strike a delicate balance.
 They want to support the lodging industry that sustains their economies while limiting it enough to retain the workers that keep it running.

 “No one has found the perfect solution yet,” said Margaret Bowes, executive director of the Colorado Association of Ski Towns, which tracks efforts to control short-term rental markets.